 Spiritual DirectorMesfin Taye is the spiritual director at CURE Ethiopia Children’s Hospital in Addis Ababa.
 Although Mesfin received his bachelor’s degree in counseling from Evangelical Theological College, he was involved in ministry from his youth.
 As a teenager, Mesfin joined Addis Ababa’s citywide youth ministry committee and served as a youth leader at his church before going on to train other youth leaders as a volunteer with Scripture Union.
 Mesfin also has experience as a high school Bible teacher and church ministry team member.
 Before coming to CURE, Mesfin worked as a country director for Divine Power Evangelistic Ministry and then served with Evangelical Churches Fellowship of Ethiopia.
 He joined CURE International in 2007 as a CURE Clubfoot Worldwide coordinator before being promoted to spiritual director the following year.Mesfin has his degree in counseling and is an accredited international teacher of co-counseling.
 He and his wife Mahlet have three children, one boy (14) and two girls (11 and 5).

-AnesthesiologistMary, born in Pennsylvania and having grown up in Minnesota, now lives in Washington state with her husband Chris and their 4 children.
+Medical DirectorMary was born in Pennsylvania and grew up in Minnesota, then lived in Washington state with her husband Chris and their 4 children.
 She received her BS and MD from the University of Minnesota and did her residency at Walter Reed Army Medical Center.
-She then servered as a staff anesthesiologist at Madigan Army Medical Center in Washington state with the rank of Army Major and after as a civilian.
-In 2011 she joined CURE to serve as the Anesthesiologist for CURE Ethiopia.
+She then served as a staff anesthesiologist at Madigan Army Medical Center in Washington state with the rank of Army Major and after as a civilian.
+In 2011 she joined CURE to serve as the anesthesiologist for CURE Ethiopia.
 She became Medical Director of CURE Ethiopia in 2013.